Edb83/self-isolution/TESTING.md

 - The option to edit the category name is not available.
 - Form validation requires the admin to upload a category image (as this is used for activities without an uploaded image).

+**Profile page**

+- Add Activity FAB links to the Add Activity page.
+- All activities created by user display uniformly in cards.
+- Activity name, image and creation date all display correctly.
+- Tapping/clicking on card image takes user to correct View Activity page.
+- The edit button links to Edit Activity page.
+- The delete button brings up confirmation modal.

 **Delete function / modal button**

 Activities: